 This scenario balances several goals: climate, reliability, and economics.
-It supports climate goals by primarily using solar energy to generate electricity, with diesel generation providing about 20% of the landfill's electricity needs.
-This scenario uses both intermittent and dispatchable resources for added reliability, and has the second lowest LCOE of any scenario (without grants).
+It supports climate goals by primarily using solar energy to generate electricity, with diesel generation providing some of the landfill's electricity needs.
+This scenario uses both intermittent and dispatchable resources for added reliability and has the second lowest LCOE of any scenario for the 24/7 operations baseline load profile and third lowest LCOE of any scenario for the 24/7 operations & electric equipment load profile.
+However, the solar PV array for the 24/7 operations & electric equipment load profile would not fit within the footprint of the landfill.